Your Wedding Day: The Importance of a First Look or First Touch

 First Touch moments tend to be softly spoken, romantic, and deeply moving.

-Whichever you choose, it becomes one of the most unforgettable parts of your day.
+Whichever option you choose, it becomes one of the most unforgettable parts of your day.

-A first touch with a letter reading… followed by a first look shortly after.
+Some couples combine both options.
+You could have a first touch with a letter reading, followed by a first look shortly after.

-Or, if time allows, you can each do a first look with a parent or bridal party and keep the traditional reveal for the altar.
+If time allows, consider doing a first look with a parent or bridal party.
+You can keep the traditional reveal for the altar as well.

-❤️ Final Thoughts Your wedding is about your story.
+Your wedding is all about your story.
 Whether you lock eyes for the first time in private or reach for each other’s hand around a door, the moment you choose should reflect who you are as a couple.

-And we’ll be there to capture it—exactly as it feels.
+We’ll be there to capture it, exactly as it feels.